 Yahoo: 24/7 Cafeteria With Free Snacks and Food Coupons

 Yahoo wants its employees powered up, and food is the way to fuel.
-While on the job, employees enjoy free snacks, a cafeteria that’s available all day every day and monthly food coupons.
+While on the job, employees enjoy free snacks, monthly food coupons and a cafeteria that’s available all day, every day.

 Verizon: On-Site Gyms